Peter Schmeichel

-Regarded as one of the greatest goalkeepers of all time, he was voted the IFFHS World's Best Goalkeeper in 1992 and 1993, the International Federation of Football History & Statistics also ranked Schmeichel among the top 10 goalkeepers of the 20th century.
 In 2001, Schmeichel won a public poll held by Reuters, in which the majority of the 200,000 participants voted him as the best goalkeeper ever, ahead of Lev Yashin and Gordon Banks.
 In 2003, Schmeichel was inducted into the English Football Hall of Fame in recognition of his impact on the English game.
 In March 2004, he was named as one of the "125 greatest living footballers", at the FIFA 100 celebrations.
-Schmeichel's son, Kasper, is also a professional goalkeeper, currently playing for Ligue 1 side OGC Nice and the Denmark national team.
+Schmeichel's son, Kasper, is also a professional goalkeeper, currently playing for Scottish side Celtic and the Denmark national team.